moira-alert/doc/source/user_guide/selfstate.rst

-Self State Monitor is a built-in mechanism designed to protect end user from false ``NODATA`` notifications and notify administrator about issues in Moira and/or Graphite systems.
+Self State Monitor is a built-in mechanism designed to protect end user from false ``NODATA`` notifications and notify administrator and end user about issues in Moira and/or Graphite systems.

 Why Self State Monitor